bean-mhm/img-aligner/README.md

 > every option and flag.

-Check out `demo/exposure-bracket-batch-processing` for a number of exposure-bracketed images and a Python script that uses img-aligner's CLI to align these images.
+Check out `demo/exposure-bracket-batch-processing` for a number of exposure-bracketed images, a Python script that uses img-aligner's CLI to align those images, and a Blender file for fusing the aligned images into a single 32-bit linear image and minor post processing.

 # How to Run